LB0Git/penguinmod-project-storage/README.md

-This is just a simple store of my PenguinMod project!
+This is just a simple store of my PenguinMod projects!
 A simple way to bypass that annoying (but understandable) 32mb limit.
-Project can be found here: https://studio.penguinmod.com/#7061368841
+Check out my main project!: https://studio.penguinmod.com/#7061368841